-- with an 'enhanced' BLAS such as ATLAS, FlexiBLAS, MKL or OpenBLAS which contains a full LAPACK (to avoid possible conflicts), or - on Debian/Ubuntu systems to select the system liblapack which can be switched by the 'alternatives' mechanism.
+- with an 'enhanced' BLAS such as ATLAS, MKL or OpenBLAS which contains a full LA-PACK (to avoid possible conflicts), or - When using an 'enhanced' BLAS such as BLIS that does not contain a full LAPACK and does not contain the LAPACK 3.12.1 additions to BLAS: then an external LAPACK version 3.12.0 or earlier is required. - on Debian/Ubuntu systems to select the system liblapack which can be switched by the 'alternatives' mechanism.

 If building LAPACK from its Netlib sources, be aware that make with its supplied Makefile will make a static library and R requires a shared/dynamic one.
 To get one, use cmake as documented briefly in README.md.
-Something like (to build only the double and double complex subroutines with 32-bit array indices),
+Something like (to build only the double and double complex subroutines with 32-bit array indices):